Last updated 25 Juni 2024

 Reference level and action level

-A 15–30 % decline in the population over 10 years means that the species qualifies for the Near Threatened category in the Norwegian Red list.
+A 15–30 % decline in the population over 10 years means that the species qualifies for the Vulnerable category in the Norwegian Red list.

 The Management Plan for the Barents Sea (monitoring group) defines the action level as a 20% or more decline in the population over 5 years, or unsuccessful breeding for 5 years in succession.